I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 Many exchange offices advertise “0% commission,” but use extremely poor exchange rates that quietly take a large percentage of your money.
 Some even display rates in a confusing way that can mislead tourists.

-It feels safe because the signs look official, but this is exactly how many travelers lose money without realizing it.
+The trap: It feels safe because the signs look official, but this is exactly how many travelers lose money without realizing it.

 Many travelers only realize this after losing a noticeable amount on their first transaction.